 - Plans to find a new pastor should wait until the transition to BE has been completed.
 Once a functioning elder board is in place, you will be in a better position to evaluate whether help is needed and how the fulltime pastor/elder will function within the new leadership structure.
 Crucial to anyone new joining in the shepherding ministry is that he be committed to BE.

-Congregation member(s): Spiritual-minded and biblically-oriented individuals seeks BE.
+Congregation member(s): Spiritually minded and biblically oriented individuals seek BE.
 This scenario involves someone not in a recognized leadership role who desires to influence the church toward a BE model of leadership and shepherding.
 The emphasis here will be on how to approach the leadership about BE.

 Benjamin L. Merkle, in his book, “40 Questions About Elders and Deacons” (192-196), outlines six essential elements for leading a church in the transition to plurality of elders.
 You would do well to keep these in mind as you progress along.

 - Entreat the Lord – Seek the Lord’s direction and wisdom.

 - Establish trust –The congregation must come to trust the catalyst (whether he is the pastor, a board member or another leader) and be convinced he is not driven by a special agenda, but “is humbly seeking to obey God’s Word.”

 - Evaluate the leadership structure – “Before a church can transition to something, it must properly identify what it is changing from.”
 Is the church following in practice what its governing documents proscribe?